vicsstar/weather-monitor/readme.md

 Once the app is running, the web server can be accessed at this address: http://127.0.0.1:9000 This shows the weather forecast data and limits in a visual (HTML) interface.

+### Configuration

+The configuration file resides in the classpath with the name `config.properties`.
+It contains the `port` key for specifying the port to which the web server should bind and `api_key` for the weather forecast service.